 Zones: USDA Zones 9a-11 (20-40° F)

 Size: 6-12″ tall.
 Different websites have different information.

 Light: Sun to part shade

 Soil: Very well-draining.
 Potting soil amended with pumice or perlite and grit.

 Water: Regular watering during the summer and barely to none during the winter.

+The Mammillaria mystax is a great cactus and I enjoy having it as a companion.
+It is just weird it doesn’t have a common name.
 I will continue adding more photos and information as time goes by.
 Be sure to click on the link to Llifle below for further reading.

 I hope you enjoyed this page and maybe found it useful.
-If you have any comments, questions or suggestions, I would like to hear from you.
+If you have any comments, questions, or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.
 The links take you directly to the genus and species of this plant.